daninaydenow/actors-hired/README.md

 - Guest users can view all portfolios created.
 - Logged users extend functionallity with the ability to create/edit/delete and like portfolios.
-- Potfolio owners have access to their personal portfolios and porftolios they "hired" through profile page.
+- Potfolio owners have access to their personal portfolios and porftolios they "hired", through profile page.